softveda/udacity-DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 ## Project Files

 - **Makefile** - This is Makefile that has the setup and installation tasks that can be run using the *make* utility
-- **requirments.txt** - This is the list of dependencies  (Python libraies) that are isntalled using the *pip* utility
+- **requirements.txt** - This is the list of dependencies  (Python libraies) that are installed using the *pip* utility
 - **app.py** - This is the Python Flask web application
-- **Dockerfile** - This is thr docker build file to containerize the app inside Docker
+- **Dockerfile** - This is the Docker build file to containerize the app as a Docker image
 - **Shell scripts**
   - **run_docker.sh** - This script will build the Docker image of the app and run the app inside the container
   - **upload_docker.sh** - This script upload the Docker image to Docker hub repository